Photo: Hubertl / Wikimedia Commons

 The Essential Vienna Classical Music Experience

-Vienna State Opera (the most important opera house in the world — the extraordinary 300+ performances per season, the extraordinary standing room (Stehplatz) tickets (the most democratic opera experience in the world: the extraordinary €5 standing room tickets (the most valuable €5 in the world of culture — the extraordinary Vienna Philharmonic playing in the most beautiful opera house in the world for the price of a coffee), available from the extraordinary box office 80 minutes before performance))
+Vienna State Opera — the pinnacle of the opera world, with 300+ performances per season.
+The standing room (Stehplatz) tickets are the most democratic opera experience anywhere: €5 buys the Vienna Philharmonic playing in the most beautiful opera house in the world for the price of a coffee, available from the box office 80 minutes before performance.

 FAQ